Companies that use Smartsheet

 All project management Smartsheet

-Smartsheet We detected 10,563 customers using Smartsheet and 870 customers with estimated renewals in the next 3 months.
+Smartsheet We detected 11,254 companies using Smartsheet and 668 customers with upcoming renewal in the next 3 months.
 The most common industry is Hospitals and Health Care (8%) and the most common company size is 51-200 employees (24%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login